teaminkling/now-playing/.github/pull_request_template.md

-## Checklist
+## Reviewer Notes

-- [ ] The PR description vividly describes the problem and solution.
-- [ ] Ensure you have locally tested all changes.
+- Evidence of local testing of changes is present.
-- [ ] The PR references a GitHub Issue.
+- PR references an Issue (description or sidebar).
-- [ ] Ensure changes are not too stale (>14 days old).
+- Changes are not more stale than 28 days old.